Domestic Violence Resources

 American Bar Association Commission on Domestic Violence

 The Commission provides individualized support to attorneys representing victims of domestic violence, sexual assault and stalking that includes research assistance, sample practice tools, model pleadings, and access to experts in the field.
 Commission members, Liaisons and Commission staff include national experts in many areas of domestic violence and the law.

-Champaign, Illinois 61820 Land of Lincoln Legal Assistance Foundation, Inc. (LOL) is an Illinois not-for-profit corporation.
-We provide free civil legal services to low-income persons and senior citizens in 65 counties in central and southern Illinois.
-Our mission is to pursue civil justice for low-income persons through representation and education.
+Land of Lincoln Legal Aid, is an Illinois not-for-profit corporation.
+They provide free civil legal services to low-income persons and senior citizens in 65 counties in central and southern Illinois.
+Their mission is to pursue civil justice for low-income persons through representation and education.